IBM-Bluemix-Docs/sap-hana/hana-considerations.md

 The 12 TB allows you 3x10 IOPS/GB, which is a total of 122,880 IOPS/GB at 16 KB.
 This gives you a restore time of 1.875 GB per second, or a total restore time of below 2 hours.
 Since the measurement for the IOPS is taken at a 50/50 distribution of read and write, you can consider the numbers as a lower boundary of restore performance.
 It is advisable to perform backup and restore tests if you rely on a certain restore window.

-Both {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}}, {{site.data.keyword.filestorage_full_notm}}, or NAS can serve as either backup space or as storage for additional software components that are installed on your server. {{site.data.keyword.cloud_notm}} Storage and NAS cannot, however, be used as storage for SAP HANA because these options do not fulfill the KPI criteria.
+Both {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}} or {{site.data.keyword.filestorage_full_notm}} can serve as either backup space or as storage for additional software components that are installed on your server. {{site.data.keyword.cloud_notm}} Storage cannot, however, be used as storage for SAP HANA because these options do not fulfill the KPI criteria.

 For more information, see [Getting started with {{site.data.keyword.blockstorageshort}}](/docs/infrastructure/BlockStorage?topic=BlockStorage-getting-started#getting-started) and [Getting started with {{site.data.keyword.filestorage_full_notm}}](/docs/infrastructure/FileStorage?topic=FileStorage-getting-started#getting-started).